 Ashlee Martini graduated from Stanley Humphries Secondary School in 2014 after growing up in Castlegar and volunteering at Talarico Place.
 Her great grandparents resided there and this winter, she is doing her own Health Care Assistant Program placement there.

-Eager to get into an in-demand profession in the medical field, Stanley Humphries graduates Ashlee Martini (left) and Jaylee Morton are currently taking the six-month Health Care Assistant Program through Selkirk College.
+Eager to get into an in-demand profession in the medical field, Stanley Humphries graduates Ashlee Martini (left) and Jalee Morton are currently taking the six-month Health Care Assistant Program through Selkirk College.

 “I’ve known my entire life that I wanted to find a career in health care,” says Martini.
 “I’ve always had a very caring nature and wanted nothing more than to make peoples’ lives better.